 Day 7: Telupid – Sabah Tea Garden (17 mi/27 km)

 You’ll begin the day with a short transfer to the Sandakan Death March track.
 Today’s riding will be quite hilly, definitely off the beaten path and crossing quite a few small.
 You’ll transfer to your overnight destination for your well-deserved lunch and check in at the Sabah Tea Garden.
 After a short rest you’ll head back out for some great off road cycling around the tea plantation, following the route of the Sabah Tea Adventure Race, taking in great views of Mount Kinabalu.
 Tonight you’ll experience what it’s like to sleep in a traditional Rungus Longhouse.
 Each room has its own sink, however hot showers are shared.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight at Sabah Tea Garden